What is SASS?

 sass style.scss style.css

-After compilation, link compiled css file to index.html page.
+After compilation, link the compiled CSS file to the index.html page.

 Watch SASS

-To compile scss to css, every time we need to change in SCSS/SASS file first and then compile.
-The process is bit tricky.
-To do this automatically, use sass -watch style.scss style.css or sass --watch style.sass style.css.
-This will help in development stage of web application.
-Now just save your sass file and watch flag will automatically convert it to css.
+To compile SCSS to CSS, every time we make a change in the SCSS/SASS file, we need to compile it again.
+The process is a bit tricky.
+To do this automatically, use sass --watch style.scss style.css or sass --watch style.sass style.css.
+This helps during the development stage of a web application.
+Now just save your Sass file, and the watch flag will automatically convert it to CSS.

 sass --watch style.scss style.css